juju/docs/src/en/reference-bundle.md

   "3":
     constraints: cores=3 root-disk=1T

-# relations: <list of list of strings>
 #
+# relations:
+#
 # States the relations to add between applications.
 Each relation consists of a
-# pair of lines, where one line begins with double dashes and the other begins
+# pair of lines, where one line begins with two dashes and the other begins
 # with a single dash.
 Eache side of a relation (each line) has the format
 # '<application>:<endpoint>', where 'application' must also be represented
 # under the 'applications' element.
-Including 'endpoint' is not stricly
+Including the endpoint is not stricly
 # necessary as it might be determined automatically.
 However, it is best
 # practice to do so.
 #